 The Survey widget integrates with ArcGIS Survey123 and allows you to create a survey or use an existing survey in the widget.
 Use the Survey widget to collect feedback or general data from end users.
 When you include a survey in your app, you can collect data from users by asking questions.
 Depending on the question type, the answer to each question is stored as an attribute, geometry, or attachment for a feature in the underlying feature layer.
-If you connect the Survey widget to a map that contains a layer or layer view of the survey data, users can click a feature on the map to edit or view the data via the survey.
+If you connect the Survey widget to a data source that contains a layer or layer view of the survey data, users can select a feature in other widgets that are also connected to that same data source to edit or view the data through the survey.

 Use this widget to support app design requirements such as the following: